tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

 I'm almost ready to let the cat out of the bag about my latest project.
 Almost.
 Stay tuned for details.

-Note to self: get better at saying “no”.
+Note to self: get better at saying "no".
 That's hard for me.

 **Help Others**